dexn/esphome-configs/README.md

 # Personal ESPHome Device Configs
 These are just the configurations for the ESPHome devices I have.
 I've made them so they share a basic configuration to show similar data.
-I also added a fast_boot factory reset script for devices that are in a hard to reach place, or have a faulty button.
+I also added a fast boot factory reset script for devices that are in a hard to reach place, or have a faulty button.

+### Adopting
+When adopting into the dashboard, it will ask you for a name.
+In the next step, click skip then ok.
+Edit the device to change settings, add wifi and anything else you want.

 ### Substitutions
-I have included a few substitutions for grouped or most frequently changed settings.
+I have included a few substitutions for some of the most frequently changed settings.
 If you would like to add or change other settings, I'd suggest using `!extend` or `!remove` [explained below](https://github.com/dexn/esphome-configs#extend-and-remove).
 ```
 # Name used for mDNS and entities
 # Can only contain lowercase a-z, 0-9 and hyphens.
 Can be at most 24 characters long.